mariahcoleno/ImageAnnotationToolV2/bounding_box_annotation/README.md

-# ImageAnnotationToolV2
 ## Bounding Box Annotation Tool
-A Python-based tool for annotating images with bounding boxes using a Tkinter GUI.
+A Python-based tool for annotating images with bounding boxes using a Tkinter-based GUI.

 ### Overview
 - Annotates images by drawing bounding boxes and assigning labels.